Categories

 6. AI-Driven DLP: Using AI & ML to Replace Static Rules

-Continuing on the fifth strategy above to simplify tools, buy DLP systems that are natively built with machine learning (ML) to detect unusual user behavior that could signal a potential data leak or breach.
+Continuing on the fifth strategy above to simplify tools, buy Data Leak Protection systems that are natively built with machine learning (ML) to detect unusual user behavior that could signal a potential data leak or breach.
 This approach reduces false positives and can alert security teams to genuine threats based on patterns, not just static rules.
 To quite an extent, you should be able to run a DLP without writing any rules.
 It should alert based on AI and ML According to Ponemon Institute, organizations that integrate AI and ML capabilities into their DLP systems see a 40% reduction in false positives and an increase in proactive threat detection.

 Conclusion: